MariaDB is an open source database server. It can be used as the backing

 and available 24/7 professional support and consulting.

-Enterprise, using packages in a repository provided by MariaDB Corporation,
+This charm deploys MariaDB Enterprise using packages in a repository provided

 As much as possible this charm uses the same charm structure as the MySQL charm